-For UK limited company owners contemplating a move to Spain on the Digital Nomad Visa, deciding between applying as an employee or self-employed (autónomo) can significantly impact your financial and administrative responsibilities.
-This guide provides an overview of both options to help you make an informed decision tailored to your circumstances.
+If you're a UK limited company owner planning to move to Spain on the Digital Nomad Visa, choosing between applying as an employee or becoming self-employed (autónomo) is an important decision.
+Each option comes with different financial and administrative responsibilities.
+This guide breaks down both options to help you decide which path best suits your situation..

 Applying as an Employee

-If your limited company has employed you for at least one month (28 days), you can apply for the A1 certificate from HMRC.
-This certificate allows you to continue paying UK national insurance for up to two years minus one day, instead of paying into the Spanish social security system.
+If your limited company has employed you for at least 28 days, you may be eligible to apply for an A1 certificate from HMRC.
+This certificate allows you to continue paying UK National Insurance for up to two years (minus one day) instead of contributing to the Spanish social security system.

 What are the key benefits to applying as an employee?